strikersh/ddpm/README.md

-Vitadev Package manager
+Dolcedev Package manager
 =============

-VDPM is a project which aims on getting common libraries building for the PS Vita using the [vitasdk toolchain](https://github.com/vitasdk).
+DDPM is a project which aims on getting common libraries building for the PS Vita using the [DolceSDK toolchain](https://github.com/DolceSDK).
 It was based off the original idea of xerpi's vita\_portlibs.